HarpersDad/CharacterStats/README.md

 - ui now shows the amount of gold that the selected player is holding.<br>
 - changed ui background to be blue with white text.<br>
 - character deletion, the delete button deletes the selected character.<br>
+- fixed an issue where new characters do not get the correct gear when created in certain instances.<br>

 <h2>Issues</h2>

-- new characters do not get the correct gear when created in some instances.<br>
+- no known issues at the moment.<br>